Dear sweet babies,

 M, you have mastered tripod sitting and can now sit unassisted for quite awhile, provided you don’t try to look up too far, or you topple over.
 E, you’ve got tripod sitting and are almost ready to sit up without guidance.

 You’re both ticklish!!
 If I tickle the back of your neck/shoulders, you hunch up and make this huge grin and high-pitched giggle.
 Super adorable!

 Also, you still have these amazing squishy chunks of thighs which I love to squeeze and nibble.
 You seem to also find this delightful and will often giggle.

-Oh, speaking of giggles–Malcolm, you have a high-pitched, high-powered giggle.
+Oh, speaking of giggles–M, you have a high-pitched, high-powered giggle.
 (I need to get this on video!)
-Emmett, yours starts out as a Beavis and/or Butthead (I never could remember which was which) “heh. heh. heh” that then transforms into a regular higher-pitched giggle.
+E, yours starts out as a Beavis and/or Butthead (I never could remember which was which) “heh. heh. heh” that then transforms into a regular higher-pitched giggle.

 You are getting really good at manipulating the toys on your various babygear.
 Spinny toys are particularly fun, along with noisy buttons that you seek out on purpose instead of accidentally.
 Any toy or object you can pick up, you alternate between trying to eat it and banging it/waving it around.

 Another big development is figuring out how your mouth and tongue and voice work.
-Emmett, you do kind of a gibberish noise and do raspberries, and Malcolm, you go through phases of raspberries, lip sucking, and various syllables (mahmahmah, etc).
+E, you do kind of a gibberish noise and do raspberries, and M, you go through phases of raspberries, lip sucking, and various syllables (mahmahmah, etc).